CPRT/rover/README.md

 ```

 ## Known limitations:
-1) When using the Dev container sometimes msgs are not recieved unless you are running as root (Recommended work around is run all ros2 commands as root inside the container)
+1) When using the Dev container sometimes msgs are not received unless you are running as root (Recommended work around is run all ros2 commands as root inside the container)